the-grayson-group/distortion-interaction_ML/diassep/README.md

   -c COMMONATOMS      Utilises a dictionary of common atoms to separate structures.
   -x                  Perform the DIAS separation for xyz files - requires commonatoms (-c) to be parsed.
   ```

+### Recommended Usage

+Utilising the adjacency matrix approach (```-a```) provides the most stable method of separating structures.
+This is recommended for new systems that have not previously been separated with this code.